The Modern OnlyFans Management Stack for Agencies

 - Messaging coverage is the whole cost question, every management path is really a different way to cover the inbox 24/7.

-- Human coverage is structurally expensive: 2.0–2.4 chatter seats are required per creator for genuine 24/7 coverage; independent reporting puts offshore onlyfans chatter wages at $3.50–$5.50/hour (Rappler, Vice); annual chatter attrition runs around 55% (OFM-Tools).
+- Human coverage is structurally expensive: 2.0-2.4 chatter seats per creator; offshore chatter wages are $3.50-$5.50/hour (Rappler, Vice); year-over-year chatter attrition is roughly 55% (OFM-Tools).

 - Five paths: self-managed, in-house team, external agency, assisted-AI software, autonomous AI, each shifts the cost and control trade-off.